sudeepthi59o/sudeepthi59o.github.io/content/portfolio/android-apps-landing.md

 An app that visualizes a sunset with smooth animation.

 ### **5. [Drawing Boxes App](/portfolio/android/drawingboxes/)**
-A drawing app that lets users draw and interact with boxes on the screen.
+A simple Android app that lets users draw and edit multiple boxes on a canvas in real-time.

 ### **6. [Posts App](/portfolio/android/postsapp/)**
 An Android app that allows users to log in with Firebase, select an image, create a post, and publish it.
 All data, including posts and images, are stored and retrieved in real time from Firebase, with seamless user authentication and efficient image loading.